Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 title: "How to Add  Social Share Buttons to Gatsby Blog Pages With React Share In 3 Steps"
 date: "2020-05-24"
 featured: "./socialshare.png"
-description: "When you write a blog post, you want more people to read it.
-In this post you'll learn how to add social share buttons to a blog built with gatsby in 3 steps."
+description: "Learn how to add social mediashare buttons to a blog built with gatsby in 3 simple steps."
 tags: ["React","Gatsby"]
 keywords: "Social Share Buttons, Gatsby Blog, React Share, Build a developer blog "
 ---